Guide to the South Waterfront Neighborhood in Portland, Oregon

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 South Waterfront zip code: 97239.

-- Shopping and Services A mini-mart, Urbana, is open for business in the west Meriwether tower along with a cleaners.
-All the condos have retail space build on the first floor and residents can expect to see shops and services available.
+- Shopping and Services A mini-mart, Urbana, is open for business in the West Meriwether tower along with cleaners.
+All the condos have retail space on the first floor, and residents can expect to see shops and services available.
 The closest food stores for groceries is Whole Foods in the Pearl (close to the streetcar line) and Safeway downtown.
-Another choice is Zupan's on Macadam Avenue.
+Another choice is Zupan’s on Macadam Avenue.
 Umpqua Bank opened their first Innovation Lab in the John Ross in the fall of 2007.
 Many other shops and services are available along Macadam Avenue to the south.

-- Farmers Market Every Tuesday at the Elizabeth Caruthers Park beginning in May through early October 1:00 pm - 6:00 pm.
-Call 503-972-3289 for more information.
+- Farmers Market Every Tuesday at the Elizabeth Caruthers Park beginning in June through early October.
+Visit the Sowa Farmers Market website for details.

 - Eating Out City Cafe, a full service eating place is located in the OHSU CHH building.
-City Cafe has another outlet in the Pearl District.
 Also available in the center is a coffee shop.
-Le Hana, a Japanese French Grill, opened in the summer of 2007 in the Meriwether Tower - they also have a restaurant in Hillsboro.
+Le Hana, a Japanese-French Grill, opened in the summer of 2007 in the Meriwether Tower.
 Bella Espresso, a coffee shop, also opened in the summer of 2007.
-Orupa, serving continental European Cuisine is ready to begin operations in early 2008.
-Spaghetti Factory is a short walk to the south.
-You will have to walk (or take the streetcar) a few blocks north along the river to the RiverPlace area to find a wider variety of restaurants.
-Or take the streetcar line to downtown where you have all kind of cafes, bistros, and restaurants.
+Orupa, serving continental European Cuisine begin operations in early 2008.
+Bambuza Vietnam Bistro is popular with Sowa residents.
+Mirabella has a restaurant that is open to the public.
+Here are the South Waterfront restaurants:

 - Public Library Hop on the streetcar and travel downtown to 801 SW 10th Avenue where you will find the Multnomah County Central Library.